 - Add water to the bottom of the pan.
 Put in a 480 degrees F preheated oven, then lower to 350 F and bake until skin is crispy and golden in color, about four hours.
 Pour beer over the roast.
 Bake 5 minutes longer.
 Let rest before slicing.

 👩🍳 Top Tips

 - Heat: Why put the meat into a piping hot oven but then lower the temperature?
-Browning is a natural process that occurs when food meets high temperatures (ensures that crispy skin).
-A low temperature helps to cook the roast more evenly and keeps it moist, so that shrinkage is reduced.
+Browning is a natural process that occurs when food meets high temperatures (ensures crispy skin).
+A low temperature helps to cook the roast more evenly and keeps it moist so that shrinkage is reduced.
 This improves juiciness!

 🍽 How To Serve It

 - Warm roast goes great with dairy-free mashed potatoes, pasta, or rice and your favorite vegetables.

 - Serve it cold with creamy, mayo-based salads like mock-potato cauliflower salad.
 An authentic pairing would be Russian salad (aka Olivier salad) for the ultimate Serbian experience.
 They traditionally serve it on Orthodox Christmas, Slava (patron saint), and one's Name Day.

 Leftover pork roast is super versatile!
 Here are some delicious ideas to use up:

 - Serve leftovers with your favorite sides or sandwich filling.